-The pretensioners are triggered by the Occupant Restraint Controller (ORC) (see the following Airbag section).
-Like the front airbags, the pretensioners are singleuse items.
-After a collision that is severe enough to deploy the airbags and pretensioners, both must be replaced.
+The pretensioners are triggered by the Occupant Restraint Controller (ORC).
+Like the airbags, the pretensioners are single use items.
+A deployed pretensioner or a deployed airbag, must be replaced immediately.

-Enhanced Seat Belt Use Reminder System (BeltAlert[®])
+Enhanced Seat Belt Use Reminder System (BeltAlert®)

-If the driver's or front passenger's seat belt has not been buckled within 60 seconds of starting the vehicle, and if the vehicle speed is greater than 5 mph (8 km/h), the Enhanced Seat Belt Use Reminder System (BeltAlert®) will alert the driver or front passenger to buckle their seat belt.
+If the driver's or front passenger's (if equipped with belt alert) seat belt has not been buckled within 60 seconds of starting the vehicle and if the vehicle speed is greater than 5 mph (8 km/h), the Enhanced Warning System (BeltAlert®) will alert the driver or front passenger to buckle the seat belt.
 The driver should also instruct all other occupants to buckle their seat belts.
-If the driver unbuckles the seat belt while the vehicle is in motion an immediate chime will be heard and BeltAlert[®] will continue to chime and flash the Seat Belt Reminder Light for 96 seconds or until the driver's seat belt is buckled.
-BeltAlert[®] will be reactivated if the driver's or front passenger's seat belt is unbuckled for more than 10 seconds and the vehicle speed is greater than 5 mph (8 km/h).
+Once the warning is triggered, BeltAlert® will continue to chime and flash the Seat Belt Reminder Light for 96 seconds or until the driver's or front passenger's seat belt is buckled.
+BeltAlert® will be reactivated if the driver's or passenger's seat belt is unbuckled for more than 10 seconds and the vehicle speed is greater than 5 mph (8 km/h).